singlestore-labs/python-wasi/README.md

 You can run the Python test suite with the following command.
 Many tests are currently failing due to the fact that WASI does not have support for threads, subprocesses, or sockets.
 As support is added for these features in the future, more tests will pass.
+Note the extra path added to the `PYTHONPATH`.
+This must be included when running tests against a Python build that has not been installed yet.

 ```
-wasmtime run --env PYTHONHOME=/ --env PYTHONPATH=/Lib --env PATH=/ \
+wasmtime run --env PYTHONHOME=/ --env PYTHONPATH=/Lib:/cpython/build/lib.wasi-wasm32-3.X \
-             --mapdir=/::cpython -- cpython/python.wasm \
+             --env PATH=/ --mapdir=/::cpython -- cpython/python.wasm \
              cpython/Lib/test/test_runpy.py
 ```

 ## Resetting Files in the CPython Repository

-Several CPython files get patched by the `run.sh` script to fix problems in either the build or test process.
+A couple CPython files get patched by the `run.sh` script to fix problems in the build and testing processes.
 The `reset-python-repo.sh` script can be used to undo the changes made.
 This allows you to easily change to another branch to build alternate versions of Python.